 Protection of Pupil Rights Amendment (PPRA)

-PPRA is a federal and Utah state law designed to ensure the family privacy and parents' involvement in their children's education is respected in all aspects of the public school curricula and activities.
+PPRA is a federal and Utah state law designed to ensure the family privacy and parents' involvement in their children's education is respected in all aspects of the public-school curricula and activities.

 Data Governance Plan

-The Data Governance Plan works in conjunction with a variety of District policies and procedures and is structured to encourage the effective and appropriate use of education data; centering on the idea that data is the responsibility of all District schools and department; and that data drive decision making guides what data is collected, reported, and analyzed.
+The Data Governance Plan works in conjunction with a variety of District policies and procedures and is structured to encourage the effective and appropriate use of education data; centering on the idea that data is the responsibility of all District schools and departments; and that data drive decision making guides what data is collected, reported, and analyzed.

 Student Data Collection Notice